 Extra caution may be required where it is known that a child has suffered previous abuse or neglect.
 Staff and volunteers need to be aware that the child may associate physical contact with such experiences.
 They should also recognise that these pupils may seek out inappropriate physical contact.

-In all circumstances where a child or young person initiates inappropriate physical contact, it is the responsibility of the adult to sensitively deter the child and help them understand the importance of personal boundaries.
-Such circumstances must always be reported and discussed with the Headteacher or DSL and the parent/carer.
+In all circumstances where a child or young person initiates inappropriate physical contact with a member of staff volunteer, it is the responsibility of the adult to sensitively deter the child and help them understand the importance of personal boundaries.
+Careful consideration must be given to the needs of the pupil and care must always be taken to ensure that contact is not exploited in any way.
+Such circumstances must always be reported and discussed with the Headteacher or DSL and, following consultation with the Headteacher, also discussed with the parent/carer.